tdavislab/Hypergraph-Vis/README.md

 ```

 ## Exporting An Output
-When exporting a simplified hypergraph, input the file name and click on the button "Export An Output".
+To export a simplified hypergraph, input the file name and click on the button "Export An Output".

 You can find the output file in the folder `⁨Hypergraph-Vis⁩/⁨app⁩/⁨static/downloads/`.